 Good morning everyone.
 I hope, all of you are having a good week so far.
 My side the usual routine.
 Sometimes, the routine gets quite monotonous.
 Those are times when I try to draw or sketch.
 But since last few months, I haven’t been able to do any of those.
 Hopefully will do some in the coming weeks.
 If I do some sketching or drawing, will share with you all for sure.

 I was bored of giving my daughter the usual vegetables and fruits.
 So I thought of trying something new for her.
 I did some reading here and there, and it turned out that turnips are totally safe for babies.
 I never knew that.

 Turnips are usually introduced to babies after 8 months since it can cause gas to younger ones.
 They have a good amount of vitamin C, vitamin K, minerals and dietary fiber.
 Turnips also have folate, potassium, and calcium.

 In the following recipe, I have mixed turnip with sweet potatoes and yams.
 Since all these root vegetables are on the sweeter side, I have added a little cinnamon powder to it, for an extra burst of flavor.

-- 5 small cubes of sweet potatoes
+- 5 small cubes of Sweet Potatoes

-- 4 small cubes of yams
+- 4 small cubes of Yams

-- 3 small cubes of turnips
+- 3 small cubes of Turnips

-- ¼ cup water
+- 1/4 cup Water

-- Wash, peel and cut sweet potatoes, yams, and turnips into pieces.
+Wash, peel and cut sweet potatoes, yams, and turnips into pieces.

-- In a pot, add all the vegetables, cinnamon powder, and water.
+In a pot, add all the vegetables, cinnamon powder, and water.

-- Cook till vegetables get tender.
+Cook till vegetables get tender.

-- Once done, give them a mash or run through the food processor.
+Once done, give them a mash or run through the food processor.

-The quantity of turnip should be less than sweet potatoes and yams.
+- The quantity of turnip should be less than sweet potatoes and yams.
 Since they have a strong flavor.

 Talk to your baby’s Pediatrician before starting any new food.

-© 2014-2015 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.